-- A. Is assigned to a different position in the same classification, same Department. - B. Bumps back into any classification in which the employee has previously passed probation in the same Department. - C. Is rehired off the layoff list to the same Department in any classification in which s/he has passed probation in the Department. - D. Is recalled following layoff to the same classification, same Department. - E. Is reclassified in the position currently occupied and in which position the employee has passed probation. - F. Has been serving in a temporary posted position in which s/he passed probation and is hired for that position when it is reposted. - G. A Department Head, at their discretion, may count time worked in a Temporary No Post (TNP) position towards completion of the probationary period, when the employee moves to a posted temporary or continuing appointment which is the same position and classification with no break in service.
+- A. Is assigned to a different position in the same classification, same Department. - B. Bumps back into any classification in which the employee has previously passed the probationary period in the same Department. - C. Is rehired off the layoff list to the same Department in any classification in which they have passed the probationary period in the Department. - D. Is recalled following layoff to the same classification, same Department. - E. Is reclassified in the position currently occupied and in which position the employee has passed the probationary period. - F. Has been serving in a temporary posted position in which they passed the probationary period and is hired for that position when it is reposted. - G. A Department Head, at their discretion, may count time worked in a Temporary No Post (TNP) position towards completion of the probationary period, when the employee moves to a posted temporary or continuing appointment which is the same position and classification with no break in service.

 SECTION 5.
 PROBATIONARY REVIEWS AND RATING During the probationary period, the supervisor shall conduct a minimum of one (1) performance appraisal of the employee's work performance at the approximate midpoint of the probationary period, discuss it with the employee, furnish the employee with a written copy of the evaluation, and provide a copy to the appropriate Human Resources Department.
-The appraisal shall be based on the job description provided (see Article 9, Section 1.)
+The appraisal shall be based on the job description provided (see Article 9, Section 1).

-Failure to provide the above appraisal(s) does not mean the employee passes probation, nor does such failure extend the period of probation.
+Failure to provide the above appraisal(s) does not mean the employee passes the probationary period, nor does such failure extend the probationary period.
 There is no obligation to provide a performance appraisal if the employee is terminated before the approximate midpoint of the probationary period.
-An employee on probation may be terminated at any point during the probationary period.
-An employee who is not on an initial probationary period may have rights to a prior position.
-(See Section 6 below.)
+An employee on a probationary period may be terminated at any point during the probationary period.
+An employee who is not on an initial probationary period may have rights to a prior position (see Section 6 below).

 SECTION 6.
-TERMINATION OF PROBATION If the Department Head or immediate supervisor determines during the probationary period that the employee will not pass probation, the employee shall be given written confirmation with a copy to the appropriate Human Resources Department.
+TERMINATION OF PROBATIONARY PERIOD If the Department Head or immediate supervisor determines during the probationary period that the employee will not pass the probationary period, the employee shall be given written confirmation with a copy to the appropriate Human Resources Department.

-New hires (original appointments) who fail to pass probation shall be discharged.
-Employees serving a subsequent probationary period shall be given fourteen (14) calendar days notice of failure to pass probation.
-In both an initial and subsequent probationary period, an employee does not pass probation if s/he is notified in writing of failure to pass probation before the end of the probationary period.
+New hires (original appointments) who fail to pass the probationary period shall be discharged.
+Employees serving a subsequent probationary period shall be given fourteen (14) calendar days notice of failure to pass the probationary period.
+In both an initial and subsequent probationary period, an employee does not pass the probationary period if they are notified in writing of failure to pass the probationary period before the end of the probationary period.

-Failure to pass probation may not be grieved.
-An employee who fails to pass probation may allege a violation of Article 4, Discrimination Prohibition, and may proceed only through Step 3 of Article 21, Settlement of Disputes.
+Failure to pass the probationary period may not be grieved.
+An employee who fails to pass the probationary period may allege a violation of Article 4, Discrimination Prohibition, and may proceed only through Step 3 of Article 21, Settlement of Disputes.